-Meggen is a native of Bisbee and one of the founding members of Ecotopia, the 501c3 nonprofit that Bisbee Bikeways operates under.
-Bisbee Bikeways began when Meggen decided to bike around town with her then two-year-old in tow.
-She quickly realized that one small error by a nearby driver could end their lives, and became determined to create safe pathways for the residents, (especially the youth), of Bisbee.
+She also realized when biking around town with her young daughter that one small error by a nearby driver could end their lives.
+She became determined to create safe pathways for the residents, (especially the youth), of Bisbee.

 Meggen quickly evolved into the Project Manager of Bisbee Bikeways, and through continuous advocacy work and research, connected multiple stakeholders including the City of Bisbee, Cochise County, ADOT, Freeport McMoRan, and members of the public.